Massage Therapy Can Help with Arthritis Pain

-Thai Massage and Arthritis Thai massage is a type of full bodywork that improves joint flexibility and mobility.
+Thai massage is a type of full bodywork that improves joint flexibility and mobility.
 During the session, the massage therapist stretches and applies light pressure on the limbs and joints (legs, arms, hips, etc.).
-It is a great modality to use for easing arthritis that affect large areas (shoulders, hips, etc.).
+It is a great modality to use for easing arthritis that affects large areas (shoulders, hips, etc.).

 If you’re suffering from arthritis on your hands and feet, you don’t need to get a full body massage in order to see benefits.

 A shorter session focusing on just the outer extremities will still give you relief from pain and inflammation.
 Arthritis in the hands and feet is accompanied by fluid backup, which causes pain in the affected joints.
 The massage therapist thus uses light pressure, and a combination of circular and long movements, to relieve this backup and improve circulation.

 You will experience relief from arthritis pain even after just one session of massage therapy.
 But, in order to maximize the benefits, it’s best to get a massage on a regular basis.
 A recommended frequency is once a week for a month, followed by a session once every 4-6 weeks.
-Over time, you will experience less pain, less stiffness, better hand grip, and increased range of motion.
+Over time, you will experience less pain, less stiffness, better handgrip, and an increased range of motion.
 As with any medical condition, consult with your doctor about seeing a massage therapist for your arthritis.
-You will also want to inform your therapist about your condition, so that she can customize your session according to your needs.
+You will also want to inform your therapist about your condition so that she can customize your session according to your needs.
 The best way to help prevent and/or reduce arthritis is through physical activity.
 However, not all of us are able to frequently engage in activities that ensure that our joints are healthy.
 For the more sedentary among us, or as a complement to physical activity for those who maintain active lifestyles, regular massage therapy is a great way to reduce and prevent arthritis pain and inflammation.